carotene/carotene-docs/quick_overview/authentication.rst

         {authenticate_url, "http://mybackend.com/authenticate_carotene/"}
     }]}

-Your configuration file is located in ``_rel/carotene/releases/VERSION/sys.config``, relative to your carotene instalation.
+Your configuration file is located in ``_rel/carotene/releases/VERSION/sys.config``, relative to your Carotene installation.
 Substitute ``VERSION`` for your version of Carotene.

 Once you have changed the configuration, restart Carotene to reload the configuration::